haaspt/csv2kml/README.md

 csv2kml
 =========

 Program to convert data from a properly formatted CSV file to a Google Earth KML file.
-Created to map Educational and Organizational Parters of Tandem, Partners in Early Learning.
+Designed to map Educational and Organizational Parters of Tandem, Partners in Early Learning.

 Required CSV format: